X

 To help preserve the native Applecross salmon, a stocking programme has been running for around 20 years.
 At the end of each fishing season, a small number of males and females are taken to holding tanks where the eggs are stripped from the hens, fertilised by milt from the cocks and then laid down for incubation.
 After hatching, they are grown in tanks before being released into the river.

 These measures ensure that a native stock survives.
-In 2014, it was encouraging to count 30 salmon and grilse plus a few sea trout in the Rockies Pool, and another 16 salmon and grilse in the Violet Pool.
+In 2024, it was encouraging to count 30 salmon and grilse plus a few sea trout in the Rockies Pool, and another 16 salmon and grilse in the Violet Pool.

 Land and Habitats

-Deer management on Applecross Estate is complicated by the 109 registered crofts within the estate boundaries, plus extensive common grazings over both the north and south parts of the estate.
+Deer management on the Applecross Estate is complicated by the 109 registered crofts within the estate boundaries, plus extensive common grazings over both the north and south parts of the estate.

 Much of the area is mountainous, with grass-moorland on the lower slopes, and areas of shorter grazings on the higher faces.
 Within the Estate, there are some remnants of native semi-natural woodland.

-The Trustees are determined that sustainable land-use practices should have an eye to environmental impacts and should not conflict with the primary objective of maintaining the natural habitats of the Estate in optimum condition.
-Deer management centres on ensuring that deer populations are maintained in balance with the habitat.
-Culling of stags and hinds to maintain stable populations is calculated to generate sustainable sporting interest.
+The Trustees are determined that sustainable land-use practices should always consider environmental impacts and should not conflict with the primary objective of maintaining the natural habitats of the Estate.
+Deer management centres around ensuring that deer populations are maintained in balance with the habitat, and The Trust lets the deer stalking on a commercial basis.

 Loch Fishing